 This size city really speaks to the energized explorer in us that gravitates toward liking urban environments that aren't too big and aren't too small.
 (It's one of the reasons we chose Raleigh, NC, as our home city.)

-There were great restaurant options where we could have local seafood, tours that helped us get familiarized with the city streets, a posh Marriott hotel we enjoyed, and boat tours that we could navigate the water on with an expert guide.
+There were great restaurant options where we could have local seafood, tours that helped us get familiarized with the city streets, a posh Marriott hotel we enjoyed, and boat tours where we could navigate the water on with an expert guide.

 There were colorful murals, lighthouses, and waterfront views…what more could you ask for?